Risk Factors Dashboard

 Our success depends on our timely development of new software and systems products and features, market acceptance of new software and systems product offerings and proper management of the timing of the life cycle of our software and systems products;

-Our success depends on sales and continued innovation of our application security and delivery product lines;
+Our success depends on sales and continued innovation of our application delivery and security product lines;

 Our business could be adversely impacted by conditions affecting the markets in which we compete;